-The 26th of January marks the anniversary of the arrival of the First Fleet at Port Jackson in 1788.
-Today, Australia Day reflects the diversity of modern Australia while commemorating the history and continued significance of the Aboriginal and Torres Strait Islander people.
-Here are some of the best ways to celebrate Australia Day in the nation’s largest city.
+The 26th of January marks the anniversary of the arrival of the British in Australia in 1788.
+Today, Australia Day reflects the diversity of modern Australia while commemorating the history and continued significance of its Aboriginal and Torres Strait Islander people.
+Here are some of the best ways to celebrate Australia Day 2018 in the nation’s largest city, Sydney.

 Australia Day Big Breakfast

 Where: Dee Why, Narrabeen & Newport

 When: From 7am

 What better way is there to kick off Australia Day in Sydney than with a huge BBQ breakfast on the beach?
 From 7am, make your way to Dee Why Beach, Newport or Narrabeen for the Northern Beaches’ famous Australia Day Big Breakfast.
 Take your pick from bacon and egg rolls, sausage and egg rolls, and pancakes with lemon and sugar, or butter and syrup.
 While you’re there, stick around for live music, family-friendly entertainment, waterslides and rides, a car and bike show, and the ultimate test of Aussie athleticism: a thong-throwing competition.

 Australia Day – Live at the Sydney Opera House

 Spend your evening at one of the city’s most iconic landmarks: the Sydney Opera House.
 Each year, the Australia Day concert sees some the country’s most accomplished musicians light up the Opera House Forecourt with a mix of modern hits and classic tunes.
 This year’s lineup will include Marcia Hines and Anthony Callea, with more artists to be announced in January.
 Note that anyone who misses out on a free ticket will be able to watch a live broadcast of the concert on Channel 10.